-• Separate industrial areas from residential areas by use of buffering designed and placed to minimize sight, sound and dust.
+Separate industrial areas from residential areas by use of buffering designed and placed to minimize sight, sound and dust.

-The conceptual site plan also proposes buffering between the existing industrial building and the proposed multifamily development.
-The appropriate buffering treatment for this area will be evaluated at time of DSP.
+[The conceptual site plan also proposes buffering between the existing industrial building and the proposed multifamily development.]
+No residential uses are proposed with this application; however, the appropriate buffering treatment for this area will be evaluated at time of DSP.

-• Design access roads to industrial areas to border or pass around, not through, residential neighborhoods.
+Design access roads to industrial areas to border or pass around, not through, residential neighborhoods.